 At the NATO Summit in Madrid, Allies agreed that Russia is the most significant and direct threat to their security and to peace and stability in the Euro-Atlantic area.
 Russia's brutal war in Ukraine has shattered peace in Europe.
 Due to its hostile policies and actions, NATO cannot consider Russia to be our partner.
 NATO does not seek confrontation and poses no threat to Russia.
 The Alliance will continue to respond to Russian threats and actions in a united and responsible way.

 Top Five Russian Myths Debunked

-“The topic of 'NATO expansion' was not discussed at all, and it wasn't brought up in those years.
+The idea of NATO expansion beyond a united Germany was not on the agenda in 1989, particularly as the Warsaw Pact still existed.
+This was confirmed by Mikhail Gorbachev in an interview in 2014: "The topic of 'NATO expansion' was not discussed at all, and it wasn't brought up in those years.
 I say this with full responsibility.
 Not a single Eastern European country raised the issue, not even after the Warsaw Pact ceased to exist in 1991.
 Western leaders didn't bring it up, either."

-Newly declassified White House transcripts also reveal that, in 1997, Bill Clinton consistently refused Boris Yeltsin's offer of a 'gentlemen's agreement' that no former Soviet Republics would enter NATO: "I can't make commitments on behalf of NATO, and I'm not going to be in the position myself of vetoing NATO expansion with respect to any country, much less letting you or anyone else do so…NATO operates by consensus."
+Declassified White House transcripts also reveal that, in 1997, Bill Clinton consistently refused Boris Yeltsin's offer of a 'gentlemen's agreement' that no former Soviet Republics would enter NATO: "I can't make commitments on behalf of NATO, and I'm not going to be in the position myself of vetoing NATO expansion with respect to any country, much less letting you or anyone else do so…NATO operates by consensus."